EloiMusk/SpaceShooter/README.md

 The game is still under development.
 Feel free to contribute or try it out.
 To see how you can set it up locally, please see the [Setup](#Setup) chapter.

+Note: This branch is a simplified version of the game, which can be deployed on the greenfoot gallery.

 # Introduction
 Space Shooter is a 2D game, in which the player, playing as a heavily armed spaceship, has to defeat waves of aliens.
 In order to survive, there are different powerups, health and shield items, which can be collected after killing the aliens.